gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 #### Redis Service Creation

-To create a Redis Global Datastore instance, search for ElastiCache in the AWS Web Console and click `ElastiCache` to load the Amazon ElastiCache dashboard.
+To create a Redis Global Datastore instance,
+- Search for ElastiCache in the AWS Web Console and click `ElastiCache` to load the Amazon ElastiCache dashboard.
-Click `Global datastores` on the left side navigation menu,  then click the  `Create global datastore` button.
+- Click `Global datastores` on the left side navigation menu,  then click the  `Create global datastore` button.
-Select `Disabled` to create a simple single shard node group and then enter a name of your choosing for the Global Datastore info `name` field.
+- Select `Disabled` to create a simple single shard node group and then enter a name of your choosing for the Global Datastore info `name` field.
-In the `Region cluster` section, select the region where your primary/active clusters are located and enter a name of your choosing in the Cluster Info
+- In the `Region cluster` section, select the region where your primary/active clusters are located and enter a name of your choosing in the Cluster Info
 `name` field.
-In the `Cluster settings` section, select a smaller node type: `cache.r7g.large` is an appropriate setting.
+- In the `Cluster settings` section, select a smaller node type: `cache.r7g.large` is an appropriate setting.
-In the `Connectivity section` select an existing subnet group or create a new one if one does not already exist and give it a name of your choosing.
+- In the `Connectivity section` select an existing subnet group or create a new one if one does not already exist and give it a name of your choosing.
-Ensure that the VPC is the same VPC where your clusters reside.
+- Ensure that the VPC is the same VPC where your clusters reside.
 You may need to create a new subnet group if the desired VPC is not listed.
 Then click `next.`
-In the `security` section, select enabled for both `Encyrption at rest` and `Encrption in transit`.
-For `access control` choose `Redis Auth default user access` and enter in an appropriate password; you will need this password later on when filling out the `password` field of the secrets.
+- In the `security` section, select enabled for both `Encyrption at rest` and `Encrption in transit`.
+  - For `access control` choose `Redis Auth default user access` and entering an appropriate password; you will need this password later on when filling out the `password` field of the secrets.
-In the `Selected security groups`, select a an existing security group; you may need to later update the inbound traffic rules to allow inbound traffic on port 6379.
+- In the `Selected security groups`, select a an existing security group; you may need to later update the inbound traffic rules to allow inbound traffic on port 6379.
-Click `next`
+- Click `next`
-In the `Regional cluster`, select the region where your standby/passive clusters are located.
+- In the `Regional cluster`, select the region where your standby/passive clusters are located.
 Enter a name of your choosing in the Cluster Info
 `name` field.
-In the `Connectivity section` select an existing subnet group or create a new one if one does not already exist and give it a name of your choosing.
+- In the `Connectivity section` select an existing subnet group or create a new one if one does not already exist and give it a name of your choosing.
-Select the VPC where your workloads will run.
-Click `next` In the `security` section, select enabled for both `Encyrption at rest` and `Encrption in transit`.
-For `access control` choose `Redis Auth default user access` and enter in an appropriate password; this should be the same password that you used in the primary region.
+- Select the VPC where your workloads will run.
+Click `next`
+- In the `security` section, select enabled for both `Encyrption at rest` and `Encrption in transit`.
+  - For `access control` choose `Redis Auth default user access` and enter an appropriate password; this should be the same password that you used in the primary region.
-In the `Selected security groups`, select a an existing security group; you may need to later update the inbound traffic rules to allow inbound traffic on port 6379.
+- In the `Selected security groups`, select a an existing security group; you may need to later update the inbound traffic rules to allow inbound traffic on port 6379.
-You can disable backups if you wish.
-Click `next` then hit `create`.
+- You can disable backups if you wish.
+- Click `next` then hit `create`.

 After the secondary cluster is available, go back to the Global datastores list click on the name of your newly created datastore.

-Click on the primary cluster and find the `Primary endpoint` field under `Cluster details`, you will need this in the `host` field of the primary redis secret.
+- Click on the primary cluster and find the `Primary endpoint` field under `Cluster details`, you will need this in the `host` field of the primary redis secret.

 Click your browser's back button and then click on the secondary cluster name.
-Find the `Primary endpoint` field under `Cluster details`; you will need this in the `host` field of the secondary redis secret.
+- Find the `Primary endpoint` field under `Cluster details`; you will need this in the `host` field of the secondary redis secret.

 Using your editor of choice, update the fields with <> placeholders in the `amazonRedisPrimary.yaml` and `amazonRedisSecondary.yaml` files